ericwindmill/ericwindmill.com/_posts/articles/2017-09-11-learning-flutter-2.md

 That's what's going on the simple app that's created when you run the `create flutter` command.
 But that's just the beginning.
 Let's dig in.

 ----

+## Building on the Foundation

+`create flutter` has given us this basic example, and we more or less understand what's going on now.
+The best way for us to learn from here is to build on this and creat a real app.
+Let's build the classic ToDo App.

+Everything is really a ToDo app, when you think about it... (add more here )

+---

+NOTES:

+* The root of any state dependent subtree is Stateful Widget.
+* The root of such a state-dependent subtree must be a StatefulWidget.
+Like any decent widget, a StatefulWidget is not mutable, but its subtree is built by a State object which is.
+Flutter retains State objects across tree rebuilds and attaches each to their respective widget in the new tree during building.
+They then determine how that widget’s subtree is built. -- Medium Article

+*Immutable widgets and state-dependent subtrees are the main tools that Flutter puts at our disposal to address the complexities of state management in elaborate UIs responding to asynchronous events such as button presses, timer ticks, or incoming data.
+From my desktop experience I’d say this complexity is very real.
+Assessing the strength of Flutter’s approach is — and should be — an exercise for the reader: try it out on something non-trivial.

+* Material App includes a number of useful widgets at the root of your app, including Navigator

+* Flutter uses a 'tree' system.
+It's similar to DOM, but they use the terminology 'tree'.

+**tweens**
+* a value
+* it represents the space between two values in an animation.
+* The jargon lerp comes from the field of computer graphics and is short for both linear interpolation (as a noun) and linearly interpolate (as a verb).
+The parameter t is the animation value, and a tween should thus lerp from begin (when t is zero) to end (when t is one). --- MD Article.,

+class BarTween extends Tween<Bar> {
+  BarTween(Bar begin, Bar end) : super(begin: begin, end: end); // constructor. <<-- whats up with the :
+}

+*@override is a Dart annotation that tells your code to override the build() method of the framework's abstract StatelessWidget class.

+* n Flutter, if you want to visually present stateful data in a widget, you should encapsulate this data in a State object.
+You can then associate your State object with a widget that extends the StatefulWidget class. -- codelabs tut

+*Only synchronous operations should be performed in setState(), because otherwise the framework could rebuild the widgets before the operation finishes.

+* It's good practice to dispose of your animation controllers to free up your resources when they are no longer needed.

+// Navigator:

+Mobile apps typically reveal their contents via full-screen elements called "screens" or "pages".
+In Flutter these elements are called routes and they're managed by a Navigator widget.
+The navigator manages a stack of Route objects and provides methods for managing the stack, like Navigator.push and Navigator.pop. - flutter docs